Federal Financial Aid Standards of Satisfactory Academic Progress

 What is Satisfactory Academic Progress (SAP)?

-o Complete your education program within the maximum unit timeframe allowed.
+- Complete your education program within 150% of the the minimum required units

 How many units must I enroll in and complete to maintain eligibility for aid?

 The Financial Aid office does not impose a minimum number of units each semester, although most financial aid programs require at least 6 units per semester (half-time status) to receive funds.
 Therefore, you may decide each semester how many units you will attempt.
 In deciding, consider such factors as employment, course difficulty, family responsibility, academic probation, etc.

 What is MSJC's definition of “completed” and “attempted” units?

 You complete a course when you earn credit by receiving a passing grade of A, B, C, D, P, or CR.

 Attempted units are any units for which a grade of A, B, C, D, F, RD, P, NP, CR, NC, I, IP, or W is received after the last date to drop a class without receiving a “W” grade.
 Units for "EW" and "MW" grades will not be included as attempted units.

 - Attempted units include all coursework at MSJC as well as all other transferable coursework at other institutions